Axway Open Banking

 All of this is being done in real-time and transparently via APIs, all for the convenience of the consumer who doesn’t have to leave the vendor’s website.

 A good example of such a platform strategy has been executed by one of the largest Indonesian banks: Permata Bank.
-Using APIs, Permata achieved an over four-fold increase in accounts opened in FY2019 compared to FY2016.
+Using APIs, Permata achieved a more than four-fold increase in accounts opened in FY2019 compared to FY2016.

 They worked with payment gateways, online gaming providers, rideshare, and travel services to create a payment ecosystem process that has seen the bank increase its annual transaction processing volume by 88%, boosting its processing fee revenue while keeping headcount and operating costs flat.